Aboelkasem1/Projects-Learn-Flutter/README.md

 - **toku_app**
   A language learning app that plays audio for words and phrases in different categories.

+- **ela_slaty**
+  A prayer time reminder app that notifies users of daily Islamic prayer times.
+Built with a clean UI, Arabic language support, and local notification integration.

 ## Getting Started

 1. Make sure Flutter is installed on your system.